Applied-IAS/DDMS/README.md

 This repository contains the code for **four-hour thunderstorm nowcasting** using satellite data with a deep diffusion model, as described in our paper.
 The code supports both **satellite nowcasting** and **convection detection** tasks.

-The pre-trained weights for both tasks are publicly available, allowing you to reproduce our results or use the model for your own data.
+The pre-trained weights for both tasks are publicly available, allowing you to use the model for your own data.

 > **Note:** This repository is still under active development.